4.3 Fiscal Policy, Monetary Policy, and Central Banks

 Policy Tools and Central Bank Transmission

 Monetary policy is conducted by a central bank.
-Common tools include policy rate targets, open market operations, reserve requirements, standing lending facilities, forward guidance, and asset purchases.
-Expansionary monetary policy lowers rates or increases reserves to ease financial conditions.
-Contractionary policy raises rates or reduces liquidity to slow demand and inflation.
+Tools include the policy-rate target, open market operations (OMO), reserve requirements, standing lending facilities, forward guidance, and asset purchases.
+Expansionary policy lowers rates or adds reserves to ease financial conditions; contractionary policy raises rates or drains liquidity to slow demand and inflation.
+A central bank can target either an interest rate or a monetary aggregate, but generally not both at once.

 Structured Aid: Policy Comparison